 Established in the 1880s, Cortez is a thriving fishing community across the bay from Bradenton Beach.
 The docks bustle with fishermen - professional and amateur anglers alike - bringing in the day's catch.
 Pick up a walking tour map from the Cortez Village Historical Society and check out the rustic bungalows and fish houses, fine examples of Florida vernacular architecture.
 The village is listed on the National Register of Historic Places.

 Other architectural gems in the Bradenton area include the Powel Crosley Museum, a Spanish revival mansion built by industrialist/inventor Powell Crosley.
 A few miles east of downtown Bradenton lies the Manatee Village Historical Park, a collection of historically important buildings that date back to the county's founding in 1855.
 Across the Manatee River, Gamble Plantation stands as the last remaining antebellum mansion in south Florida.

-Before leaving Cortez, I make one last stop at the Sea Hagg, a hodge-podge of truly unusual antiques and quirky gifts.
-Determined to bring home a timeless treasure for myself, I waver between a spooky old-fashioned dive helmet and one of the brightly colored Japanese glass floats that hang from the ceiling.
+Before leaving Cortez, make a stop at the Sea Hagg, a hodge-podge of truly unusual antiques and quirky gifts -- like a spooky, old-fashioned dive helmet or a brightly colored Japanese glass float hanging from the ceiling.
 With so many treasures to choose from, it's no wonder Hernando De Soto once mistook the Bradenton area for El Dorado, the Golden City.

 For more information on the above artistic, historical and cultural venues, or for help in planning your own getaway to the Bradenton area, visit bradentongulfislands.com or call the Bradenton Area Convention & Visitors Bureau at 941-729-9177.